deejay-eng/E-Commerce/README.md

 ## Overview

-FairyLoom goes beyond just a static representation of products and includes dynamic features to enhance user engagement and facilitate seamless transactions.
+This website goes beyond just a static representation of products and includes dynamic features to enhance user engagement and facilitate seamless transactions.
 The website incorporates a user-friendly and intuitive interface, enabling visitors to browse through various product categories, view detailed product descriptions, and add items to their shopping cart.

 ---